Papillary tumors of the pineal region: Histological and immunohistochemical features

 The intensity of immunoreactivity was scored as follows: - (absent), + (weak/focal), ++ (moderate), and +++ (strong).

 Diagnosis

 Grading

-Papillary tumor of the pineal region (PTPR) is a recently described neoplasm that has been formally recognized in the 2007 World Health Organization (WHO) "Classification of Tumors of the Nervous System."
+Papillary tumor of the pineal region is a recently described neoplasm that has been formally recognized in the 2007 World Health Organization (WHO) "Classification of Tumors of the Nervous System."

 Because these tumors are so rare, at first there was really no way to grade these tumors.
 Once they were biopsied, they were defined as either malignant, meaning cancerous, or benign, meaning cancer free.
 After seeing more and more cases of this tumor, they are now determined to be either Grade II or Grade III, according to the WHO classification.

 The mitotic activity varies for these tumors, ranging from 0 to 10 mitoses per 10 high power (x40) fields.

 Grade II

 Grade II tumors are relatively slow growing.
 They have a slightly abnormal microscopic appearance and can spread into nearby normal tissue.
 Grade II tumors can also recur as a higher-grade tumor.